-Drive short circuit protection is provided by current limiting fuses in the a.c. supply.
-An incoming circuit breaker can be supplied (if ordered) to provide both a.c. disconnection and short circuit protection.
+Drive short circuit protection is provided by current limiting fuses in the AC supply.
+An incoming circuit breaker can be supplied (if ordered) to provide both AC disconnection and short circuit protection.

 Power unit cooling is provided by a fan for small power ratings and by multiple blowers for larger power ratings.
-These are mounted together with an air distribution chamber at the bottom of the power unit case, as shown in Fig. 1 and 2.
-All fan or blower motors are three phase and are protected with fuses.
-Correct fan or blower rotation depends on the a.c. supply phase sequence.
-The same wrong phase sequence fault circuit that prevents drive operation also will prevent incorrect fan or blower rotation.
+These are mounted together with an air distribution chamber at the bottom of the power unit case, as shown in Figures 1 and 2.
+All fan or blower motors are three-phase and are protected with fuses.
+Correct fan or blower rotation depends on the AC supply phase sequence.
+(The wrong phase sequence circuit will prevent incorrect fan or blower rotation but will not shut down the drive).
 A thermoswitch, which opens on an overtemperature condition, is placed in the cooling air stream to detect fan or blower failure.
 This switch may be connected either to shut down the drive or sound an alarm.